 Maybe not everyone, but many know what it feels like to take a long bathroom break when at work.
 There are people who spend a lot of time "in retreat", and evidently on large numbers this data can even undermine productivity and business results.

 For many, the toilet break is actually a short, legitimate moment of relaxation.
 He takes the opportunity to take a look at the smartphone, maybe play a little Candy Crush.

-It won't last long, however: science will help companies manage this "problem" as well.
+It won't last long, however: science will help companies deal with this "problem" as well.
 Apparently the market has already decided how long we can stay in the bathroom.
 Is the toilet break allowed?
 Not longer than 5 minutes.

 War on the "washing" of the toilet

-Mahabir Gill, founder of the company, said that this toilet break solution even has health benefits, such as improved posture.
-But, again according to Gill, “Its main benefit is for employers, not employees.
-A “human” toilet saves time, and therefore money, for the employer ”.
+Mahabir Gill, founder of the company, said this toilet break solution even has health benefits, such as improved posture.
+But, again according to Gill, "Its main advantage is for employers, not for employees.
+A 'human' toilet saves time, and therefore money, for the employer."

 Goodbye to the break in the bathroom, in short.

 Time is money, but people are value.

 A survey conducted by Protecting.co.uk in July 2019 in 8 cities in the UK gave eloquent results: the average toilet break in London was 28 minutes and 35 seconds, which implies that companies could lose up to two and a half hours of work per week for each employee.